Abstract hypernormalisation, and normalisation-by-trace-evaluation for generative systems: Introduction

 where $(0,1)$ denotes the open interval; while its associativity constraints are controlled by a map $v \colon (0,1) \times (0,1) \rightarrow (0,1) \times (0,1)$ which encodes a particular change of coordinates for points of the topological $2$-simplex.

+The unfamiliar aspect here is the monoidal structure~\eqref{eq:34}; but it turns out that this can, in turn, be understood via another established piece of category theory.
+A \emph{tricocycloid}~\cite{Street1998Fusion} in a symmetric monoidal category is an object $H$ endowed with an invertible map $v \colon H \otimes H \rightarrow H \otimes H$ satisfying suitable axioms; and by a general construction of \emph{loc.~cit.}, any tricocycloid $H$ in $\C$ gives a new monoidal structure on $\C$ defined by $A \star B = A + H \otimes A \otimes B + B$.

-In fact, this monoidal structure can be understood in terms of a quantum-algebraic notion defined in~\cite{Street1998Fusion}.
-A \emph{tricocycloid} in a symmetric monoidal category is an object $H$ endowed with a map $v \colon H \otimes H \rightarrow H \otimes H$ satisfying suitable axioms.
-It turns out that $(0,1)$ is a tricocycloid in the cartesian monoidal category of sets, from which we can derive the Giry monoidal structure using a general construction in~\cite{Street1998Fusion} which builds monoidal structures out of tricocycloids.
-We therefore refer to $(0,1)$ endowed with the map $v$ as the \emph{Giry tricocycloid}; it is a basic combinatorial object which lies at the heart of probability theory.
+\looseness=-1 Typical examples of tricocycloids arise in the $k$-linear context from Hopf algebras~\cite{Sweedler1969Hopf} and multiplier Hopf algebras~\cite{Van-Daele1994Multiplier}; but their relevance here stems from the fact that $(0,1)$ is a tricocycloid in the cartesian monoidal category of sets, so that we can derive the convex monoidal structure via the general construction described above.
+We refer to $(0,1)$ endowed with the map $v$ as the \emph{convex tricocycloid}; it is a basic combinatorial object which lies at the heart of probability theory.

-Beyond recapturing our motivating example, we also give in this paper many other examples of hypernormalisation arising from other linear exponential monads.
-Some of these are non-probabilistic, being either toy examples, or derived from categorical models for linear logic.
-However, we also make a start on extending Jacobs' hypernormalisation to other probabilistic settings.
-On the one hand, we obtain an extension to the \emph{probability multidistributions} appearing in~\cite{Avanzini2018On-probabilisti}'s work on probabilistic term rewriting; on the other hand, we extend it to the monad for finitely additive probability distributions on sets, which is the \emph{expectation monad} considered in~\cite{Jacobs2016The-expectation}.
-We fully expect that we can find linear exponential structure on all the key probabilistic monads arising in mathematics and computer science---see~\cite{Jacobs2018From-probabilit} for an overview---but leave this for future work.
+Beyond recapturing our motivating example, we also give a range of other examples of hypernormalisation arising from other linear exponential monads.
+One obvious direction of generalisation we pursue exhibits various \emph{continuous} probability monads as linear exponential monads.
+However, and more interestingly, we also give a range of \emph{non}-probabilistic examples.
+From the well-known perspective of~\cite{Moggi1991Notions, Plotkin2002Notions}, monads encode computational effects, and the discrete distribution monad $\mnd D$ in particular encodes (finite) probabilistic choice.
+We will see that the monads encoding other computational effects, including non-deterministic choice, logical choice over tests valued in a Boolean algebra, and input from a stream of $B$-values, also admit hypernormalisation.

+These non-probabilistic examples will play a role in the main application of this paper, which uses our abstract hypernormalisation to relate \emph{bisimilarity} and \emph{trace equivalence} for automata of a certain kind.
+Given a monad $\mnd T$ on a category $\C$ with finite coproducts, and a finite set $A$, we define a \emph{generative $\mnd T$-system with alphabet $A$} to be a set of states $S$ with a transition map $S \rightarrow T(\sum_{a \in A} S)$.
+For suitable choices of $\mnd T$ this yields labelled transition systems, \emph{probabilistic generative systems}~\cite{Glabbeek1990Reactive}, a ``logical'' analogue of probabilistic generative systems, and the \emph{stream processors} of~\cite{Hancock2009Representations}.